-Materials: Opaque hand blown crystal glass.
+Materials: White opal hand blown crystal glass, mushroom style.
 Bakelite socket.

 Height: 38 cm / 14.96”